rioter1/llm/README.md

 it can have a pre normalization version or post, where Residual pathways haveing normalizatio inside them is not good or desirable, gpt2 is a prenormalization version
 mlp happens with every single token indivdually, there is no infrmation exchange between tokens whereas in attention, information is exchanged between the 1024 tokens

+gelu non linearity is like relu but no flat tail at exactly 0
+gelu always gives a local gradient in comparison to relu which makes it 0
+multi head = concatenated multiple heads of attention, uses a modulelist of multile head objects

+each token emits 3 vectors (QKV)